-(e) Income taxes
+Income taxes

 Management judgment is required for the calculation of provision for income taxes and deferred tax assets and liabilities.
 The Company reviews at each balance sheet date the carrying amount of deferred tax assets.
-The factors used in estimates may differ from actual outcome which could lead to significant adjustment to the amounts reported in the financial state
+The factors used in estimates may differ from actual outcome which could lead to significant adjustment to the amounts reported in the financial statements.

 The Company evaluates if an arrangement qualifies to be a lease as per the requirements of Ind AS 116.
-Identification of a lease requires significant judg Company uses significant judgement in assessing the lease term (including anticipated renewals) and the applicable discount rate.
+Identification of a lease requires significant judgement.
+The Company evaluates it an arrangement quarties to be a lease as per the requirements or ind As 1 is.
+Identification or a lease requires significant judgement in assessing the lease term (including anticipated renewals) and the applicable discount rate.
 The Company determines the lease term as the non cancellable period of a lease, together with both periods covered by an option to extend the lease if the Company is reasonably certain to exercise that option; and periods covered by an option to terminate the lease if the Company is reasonably certain not to exercise that option.
-In assessing whether the Company is reasonably certain to exercise an option to extend a lease, or not to exercise an option to extend the lease.
-The Company to exercise that option to extend the lease, or not to exercise the option to terminate the lease.
-The Company revises the lease term if there is a change in the non-cancellable period of a lease.
-The discount rate is generally based on the incremental borrowing rate specific to the lease being evaluated or for a portfolio of leases with similar characteristics
+In assessing whether the Company is reasonably certain to exercise that option, in assessing whether the Company is reasonably certain to exercise an option to extend the lease, or not to exercise that create an economic incentive for the Company to exercise the option to extend the lease.
+The Company reviews the lease term if there is a change in the non-cancellable period of a lease.
+The discount rate is generally based on the incremental borrowing rate specific to the lease being evaluated or for a portfolio of leases with similar characteristics.

-0.1 Changes in accounting policy and disclosures

-The Ministry of Corporate Affairs has notified Companies (Indian Accounting Standards) Amendment Rules, 2023 dated 31 March 2022 to amend the following Ind AS which are effective for annual periods beginning on or after 1 April 2023.
-The Company has applied these amendments for the first-time in these special purpose financial
+Changes in accounting policy and disclosures The Ministry of Corporate Affairs has notified Companies (Indian Accounting Standards) Amendment Rules, 2023 dated 31 March 2022 to amend the following Ind As which are effective for annual periods beginning on or after 1 April 2023.
+The Company has applied these amendments for the first-time in these special purpose financial statements.

-(a) Disclosure of Accounting Policies - Amendment to Ind AS 1 Presentation of financial statements

-The amendments aim to help entities provide accounting policy disclosures that are more useful by replacing the requirement for entities to disclose their 'significant' accounting policies with a requirement to disclose their 'material' accounting policies and adding guidance on how entities apply the concept of materiality in making bout accounting policy disclosures.
+Disclosure of Accounting Policies - Amendment to Ind AS 1 Presentation of financial statements The amendments aim to help entities provide accounting policy disclosures that are more useful by replacing the requirement for entities to disclose their 'significant' accounting policies with a requirement to disclose their 'materialt' accounting policies and adding guidance on how entities apply the concept of materialty in making decisions about accounting policy disclosures. accounting policies with a requirement to disclosures.

-The amendments have had an impact on the disclosures of accounting policies, but not on the measurement, recognition or presentation of any items in the financial
+In making decisions about accounting policy disclosures, ments have had an impact on the disclosures of accounting policies, but not on the measurement, recognition or presentation of any items in the

-(b) Definition of Accounting Estimates - Amendments to Ind AS 8 Accounting policies, changes in accounting estimates and errors
+(b) Definition of Accounting Estimates - Amendments to Ind AS 8 Accounting policies, changes in accounting estimates and errors.
 The amendment to Ind AS 8, which added the definition of accounting estimates, clarifies that the effects of a change in an input or measurement technique are changes in accounting estimates, unless resulting from the correction of prior period errors.
-These amendments clarify how entities make the distinction between changes in accounting estimate, changes in accounting policy and prior period errors.
-The distinction is important, because changes in accounting estimates are applied prospectively to future transactions and other future events, but changes in accounting policies are generally applied retrospectively to past transactions and other past events as well as
+These amendments clarify how entities make the distinction between changes in accounting estimate, changes in accounting estimate, changes in accounting estimates are applied prospectively to future transactions and other future events, but changes in accounting policies are generally applied retrospectively to past transactions.

+and other past events as well as the current period.

-The amendments are not expected to have a material impact on these financial statements
+The amendments are not expected to have a material impact on these financial statements.

-(e) Deferred Tax related to Assets and Liabilities arising from a Single Transaction - Amendments to Ind AS 12 Income taxes
+(c) Deferred Tax related to Assets and Liabilities arising from a Single Transaction - Amendments to Ind AS 12 Income taxes